shiroishimatora/shiroishimatora.github.io/docs/_posts/2023-01-11-system-imaging-with-asr.md

 Software required:
 - Mac OS 9.1 or later
-- Disk Copy 6.5b13 with ImageScan scripts
+- Disk Copy 6.4 or 6.5b13 with ImageScan scripts
 - ASR 2.2.5

 **Note:** I have used ASR to successfully image Mac OS X 10.0 through 10.2.
 It should work with 10.3 as well, but I have yet to try it.
 Do not use ASR 2.2.5 to image Mac OS X 10.4.